-A whopping 8 million Americans suffer from PTSD (post-traumatic stress disorder).
+A staggering 8 million Americans suffer from PTSD (post-traumatic stress disorder).
 If you’re one of them, help is here.
 With ketamine, you can prevent, reduce, or even eliminate the symptoms of PTSD, such as hyperarousal, mood changes, psychological numbing, and headaches.

 You don’t have to live like this.
 Get the treatment you need to live the life that you deserve.